jitsi/jitsi-videobridge/doc/bundle.md

 ## Request to create a conference with two channel-bundles (one for each endpoint):
 The channel-bundle to which a channel or sctpconnection should belong is specified by a channel-bundle-id attribute of "channel" or "sctpconnection".
+Here we use the same ID as the ID of the endpoint.
 ```
 <conference xmlns=" http://jitsi.org/protocol/colibri">
    <content name="audio">